A2nkF/ShellCoder/README.md

 `trap`: boolean `[1|0]` to specify whether you want a breakpoint placed right before execution is being transfered to the shellcode. **NOTE**: you need to be in a debugger to catch the SIGTRAP if this option is set to `1`

+The `binsh.bin` file contains sample shellcode that spawns a shell :D

 ## Examples